imperva/terraform-provider-incapsula/website/docs/r/site_v3.html.markdown

 Provides an Incapsula V3 site resource.
-A V3 site resource is the core resource that is required by all other resources.
+A V3 site resource is the core resource that is required by all other resources. incapsula_site_v3 is a newer version of incapsula_site.
+Site can be managed by incapsula_site_v3 or incapsula_site, but not both simultaneously.

 ## Example Usage